| | SEEKING THE BANDITS'

 Senator Coke of Texas, and this morning Walter E. Wilson, a brother of the

 deceased, arrived from Alaska on one of the incoming steamers.
-The latter first learned of his brother's death when

 he reached San Francisco, and as quickly as he possibly could travel Wilson